github/site-policy/Policies/github-enterprise-server-license-agreement.md

 **“Subscription License”** means the license assigned to each User to install, operate, access, and use the Software on Customer’s behalf.
 Customer may only assign one Subscription License per User across its GitHub Enterprise Server instances.
 Each User will have access to as many of Customer’s Enterprise Server instances, as Customer permits.
 For clarity, however, once Customer assigns a Subscription License to a User, Customer will not be authorized to bifurcate the Subscription License so that one User can use a Subscription License on Enterprise Server while another User uses the same Subscription License on another instance of GitHub Enterprise Server.

+"**Subscription Term**" means the period of one (1) year from the License Effective Date unless an alternate period is specified in an Order Form.
+GitHub will provide Customer with a renewal notice at least sixty (60) days before the expiration of the Subscription Term and will generate a new Order Form for renewal.
+GitHub will provide a new License Key for Customer to download that will allow continued use of the Software in accordance with the Order Form.

-"**Support**" technical support for the Software that GitHub may provide.
+"**Support**" means technical support for the Software that GitHub may provide.

 "**Update**" means a Software release that GitHub makes generally available to its customers, along with any corresponding changes to Documentation, that contains error corrections or bug fixes, generally indicated by a change in the digit to the right of the second decimal point (e.g., x.x.x to x.x.y).